Career Paths for Respiratory Therapists

 Home Care Respiratory Therapist

 Many people use home oxygen concentrators, CPAP machines, suction machines, nebulizers, ventilators, and apnea monitors.
 Respiratory therapists deliver this equipment, help with the set-up, and educate the patient on how to use their device.
+Home care Rts love connecting with patients in their own environment.
+It’s not just about setting up equipment it's about empowering them to live better at home and seeing their progress firsthand.
+Salaries for home care RTs generally range from $65,000 to $85,000, varying with the company and patient load.
 RTs also perform follow-up visits to the patient’s home.

 Research Career Opportunities in Respiratory Therapy